We will update this FAQ page regularly, so encourage you to check for updates.

 The University was not aware of this issue for current and past students prior to the communication from the DfE on 23 March 2026 and we are investigating the position as a matter of urgency.

-Since being informed by the Department for Education last Monday, 23 March, we have written to all students to make them aware of the situation, and further communications will be shared on a regular basis.
+Since being informed by the Department for Education on Monday, 23 March, we have written to all students to make them aware of the situation, and further communications will be shared on a regular basis.
 It is our intention to continue to keep you informed as regularly as we can in the circumstances.

 Yes.
 If you are studying on a course which is delivered in person on the weekend and online in the evenings on weekdays, you are still affected by this change.
 For the purposes of the Student Support Regulations, a course is considered “in-attendance” only where students are required to attend on a regular, timetabled, in-person basis during weekdays.
 The DfE normally considers regular weekday attendance to mean at least once per week of required, scheduled attendance for learning or professional practice during Monday-Friday.